-Wake-On-LAN (WOL) allows for remote network management and configuration of the PC, even in off-hours when the PC is turned off.
+Wake-On-LAN allows for the remote network management and configuration of the PC, even in off-hours when the PC is turned off.
 This reduces the complexity of managing the network.

-Other features that maximize customer satisfaction and simplicity in managing the computer are its support for the PC 98 and the Advanced Configuration and Power Interface (ACPI) standards.
+Other features that maximize customer satisfaction and simplicity in managing the computer are its support for the PC 98-ready and and the Advanced Configuration and Power Interface (ACPI) standards.
 With PC Health Monitoring, you can protect your system from problems before they even occur.